 OK, so you can’t change names on a U.S.-based airline ticket so it goes from one person to a different person.
 What can you do about it?

 Southwest has one of the most generous policies when it comes to changing or canceling a flight.
 You still can’t transfer your ticket to someone else, but you can get a credit (it’s officially called a Residual Travel Fund but really, it’s a voucher LOL) for the value of your ticket.
 It’s good for 1 year from the date you made your reservation.

 If you can’t/won’t use your Residual Travel Fund in time, you can get a LUV Voucher, which is the value of your original ticket, minus $100.
 That voucher must be used within 6 months, BUT (and this is a big but), you can give the voucher to anyone.

 Wizz Air has a very interesting program where you can make a reservation for however many people but you don’t have to give their names until later.
 It’s called their Flexible Travel Partner Service.
 Wizz Air also allows you to change the name on your ticket!
 However, each of these changes will cost €45 (currently about $50).
 The one disadvantage, at least for us in the U.S.?
 They don’t fly to/from our country.

 There are undoubtedly other airlines, not based in the U.S., that allow you to transfer & do a name change of your plane ticket to someone else.
 I have yet to find a comprehensive list of the same.
 But it should be a quick Google if you have a specific airline in mind.

 We don’t recommend this.
 But someone was able to do a sneaky name change

-This was from almost 4 years ago – I suspect whatever loophole it was has since been closed.
+This was from over 5 years ago – I suspect whatever loophole it was has since been closed.
 But here…read this.